Eth 2.0 Economics

 - Issuance Rate - The annualized rate at which ETH supply grows.

 - Return Rate - The annualized rate at which validators are rewarded (in ETH).

-In order to incentivize those that have ETH to stake in the network, there must be some type of reward.
-It's unlikely that many people would stake their ETH for no reward.
-Serenity accomplishes this by paying validators a reward for every block they successfully propose and attest.
+In order to incentivize those that have ETH to stake in the network, validators will be rewarded for performing their assigned duties.
+Every 6 minutes, a validator is assigned a duty and is rewarded if it is performed.
 This reward is a sliding scale based on total network stake.
-So if total ETH stake is low, the issuance rate goes up and as stake rises, total annual issuance increases to fund those validators, while they individually will receive less rewards.
+So if total ETH staked is very low, the return rate per validator increases, but as stake rises, total annual issuance increases to fund those validators, while they individually will receive less rewards.
 The current suggested payouts are as follows:

 |ETH validating||Max annual issuance||Max annual network issuance %||Max annual return rate (for validators)|

 According to Vitalik Buterin, these are maximum numbers and there are many factors that can decrease the total issuance amounts.
 They are: